-6. Boost Profits With Upsells Ad dd in a short form that visitors have to complete before a live chat commences.
+6. Boost Profits With Upsells Ac dd in a short form that visitors have to complete before a live chat commences.
 You might want to split test this one.
 Make the customer comfortable - it builds rapport that makes customers more receptive to upsells.
 Get to know your customers' needs - it will help you find appropriate upsells.
 You're wasting everyone's time if you offer a product that doesn't fit their needs.
 Promote a sale - or offer an exclusive discount just for them.
 Be casual - never make the customer feel pressured.
-7. Develop Relationships By Downselling 7.
-Develop Relationships By Downselling Gair 7.
-Develop Relationships By Downselling In customers' trust by suggesting a more affordable alternative to a product they were unsure about buying.
-Gair n customers' trust by suggesting a more affordable alternative to a product they were Gair n customers' trust by suggesting a more affordable alternative to a product they were unsure about buying.
-Gair n customers' trust by suggesting a more affordable alternative to a product they were unsure about buying.
+7. Develop Relationships By Downselling Gain customers' trust by suggesting a more affordable alternative to a product they were unsure about buying.
+Gair Gair Gair unsure about buying.
+Gair unsure about buying.
 8. Ask Customers to Engage With You On Social Ask happy customers to follow you on social media and/or share their and remember that your customers are probably working when you are.